-How CIA and Allies Trapped Obama in Syrian Arms Debacle
+How CIA and Allies Trapped Obama in the Syrian Arms Debacle

 Kerry warned that Obama would be blamed by U.S. allies for the outcome and proposed missile strikes on Assad’s forces.
 Within days, the White House ordered a new intelligence assessment that expressed “high confidence” that the Syrian regime had used sarin repeatedly and immediately made its conclusion public.
 And simultaneously the White House announced publicly for the first time that the U.S. would provide direct assistance to the opposition and leaked it to the Times that it would involve military assistance.

-So at the very moment when Washington should have been exerting pressure on its allies to stop pouring arms into an anti-Assad war that was systematically building up al Qaeda’s power and influence in the country, the Obama administration was caving into those allies.
+So at the very moment when Washington should have been exerting pressure on its allies to stop pouring arms into an anti-Assad war that was systematically building up al Qaeda’s power and influence in the country, the Obama administration was caving in to those allies.
 The reason was simple: Powerful national security bureaucracies were threatening to blame Obama for the failure of their heroic effort to save the anti-Assad war.

-The lesson of the entire affair is clear: A malignant alliance between powerful national security bureaucracies and the Middle Eastern allies with whom they enjoy mutually profitable relations are be pressure the White House to approve actions that threaten the real interests of the American people—including strengthening terrorists.
+The lesson of the entire affair is clear: A malignant alliance between powerful national security bureaucracies and the Middle Eastern allies with whom they enjoy mutually profitable relations are pressuring the White House to approve actions that threaten the real interests of the American people—including strengthening terrorists.
 The only way to reverse that situation is to direct public attention to that malignant alliance of interests, which has thus far gotten a free ride.

 .